kirame09/sparkpost-api-documentation/services/sending-domains.md

 We allow any given domain (including its subdomains) to only be used by a single customer account.
 Please see our [support article](https://support.sparkpost.com/customer/en/portal/articles/1933318-creating-sending-domains) for additional reasons a domain might not be approved for sending.

-<div class="alert alert-info"><strong><a href="https://www.sparkpost.com/enterprise-email/">SparkPost Enterprise</a></strong> customers: To use a DKIM Signing Domain Identifier different to the Sending Domain, set the <tt>dkim.signing_domain</tt> field.</div>
+<div class="alert alert-info"><strong><a href="https://www.sparkpost.com/enterprise-email/">SparkPost Enterprise</a></strong> accounts: To use a DKIM Signing Domain Identifier different to the Sending Domain, set the <tt>dkim.signing_domain</tt> field.</div>

-<div class="alert alert-info"><strong><a href="https://www.sparkpost.com/enterprise-email/">SparkPost Enterprise</a></strong> customers: In some configurations, Sending Domains will be set to verified automatically when they are created, and can be used to send messages immediately.
+<div class="alert alert-info"><strong><a href="https://www.sparkpost.com/enterprise-email/">SparkPost Enterprise</a></strong> accounts: In some configurations, Sending Domains will be set to verified automatically when they are created, and can be used to send messages immediately.
 In that case, there is no need to use the <tt>verify</tt> endpoint to verify Sending Domains.
 To find out if this applies to your SparkPost Enterprise service, please contact support <a href="mailto:support@sparkpostelite.com">support@sparkpostelite.com</a>, or your TAM.</div>

 + Request Create New Sending Domain with Auto-Generated DKIM Keypair (application/json)